lcudenne/storymod/README.md

 Start the server (once the ETS2 / ATS simulator is running):

-./storyserver --ip this_machine_ip the_simulator_ip --story /path/to/my/stories/
+./storyserver --ip this_machine_ip the_simulator_ip --stories /path/to/my/stories/

 Open the resulting index.html file within a browser.